 The Organization has entered into an agreement with Zoomer Media Limited (ZML), a related corporation, whereby ZML acts as the Organization's exclusive marketing agent with respect to contracts and most compensation arrangements.
-In return the Organization receives a subsidy from ZML, which is reflected in other revenue.
+In return the Organization receives a subsidy from ZML, which is reflected in revenues as subsidy.